High Road School of Windham County

 Our Students

 Students are referred by their school district to attend High Road School and are in grades K-12 (ages 5-22).
-They face disabilities in a variety of areas, including Emotional Disabilities, Learning Disabilities, Specific Learning Disabilities, Autism Spectrum Disorders, Traumatic Brain Injury, ADHD, Other Health Impairments, and Oppositional Defiant Disorder.
+They have disabilities in a variety of areas, including but not limited to Emotional Disabilities, Learning Disabilities, Specific Learning Disabilities, Autism Spectrum Disorders, ADHD, and Other Health Impairments.

 Our Staff